UPPMAX/R-matlab-julia-HPC/docs/r/packages.md

 !!! note "HPC2N"

-    - On HPC2N most of these (around 750 packages) come with the ``R`` module and additional ones in the ``R-bundle-Bioconductor``.
-However, for the newer versions of R, fewer packages are included with the core R module and the packages on CRAN can be found in the module ``R-bundle-CRAN``.
+    - On HPC2N it depends on the version, but for R/4.4.1 only a smaller number of these (around 110 packages) come with the ``R`` module, but additional ones are in the ``R-bundle-Bioconductor``.
+Most of the packages are in the module ``R-bundle-CRAN`` and a few more in ``R-bundle-CRAN-extra``.
+For older versions of R, most packages come with the R module (around 750 packages).
+Older versions of R also usually have OpenMPI as prerequisite.
 Use ``module spider <module>/<version>`` to check for prerequisites, as usual.

 !!! note "UPPMAX"

-    On UPPMAX the module ``R_packages`` is a package library containing almost all packages in the CRAN and BioConductor repositories.
-As of 2023-10-11 there are a total of:
+    On UPPMAX the module ``R`` contains only a smaller number of packages (110), but almost all packages in the CRAN and BioConductor repositories are in the ``R-bundle-CRAN`` respectively ``R-bundle-Bioconductor`` modules.

-    - A total of 23476 R packages are installed
-    - A total of 23535 packages are available in CRAN and BioConductor
-        - 19809 CRAN packages are installed, out of 19976 available
-        - 3544 BioConductor-specific packages are installed, out of 3559 available
-    - 121 other R packages are installed.
-These are not in CRAN/BioConductor, are only available in the CRAN/BioConductor archives, or are hosted on github, gitlab or elsewhere

 !!! note "LUNARC"